 The bathroom is teeny and unfortunately doesn’t have a bath (bad news for me and Daisy my housemate who are totally bath addicts) but we still love it.
 The shower is huge and really powerful, Daisy tested the shower in all the flats we viewed – water pressure is no joke people ha!
+The shower glass panel door does look rather dated but I think that gives it character!
+I’m sure that we will redesign it at some time in the future however.
 It has this cute little set of shelves to the left of the shower which we have already styled and slightly colour coordinated with our prettiest products.
 Our less pretty, practical products are hidden in a cabinet…as you do.

 Ignore the blur, this is our little hallway that goes from our lounge area to the bedrooms.
 Thankfully it has a long row of hooks which we’ve still managed to overflow with coats and jackets.

 This is Daisy’s bedroom, before we moved in this was actually a 1 bed flat with the most impractically big bedroom, so the owner put up a partition wall to turn it into two double rooms.
 Daisy’s room is the smaller of the two but she gets the afternoon and evening light.
 As you can see these rooms still have high ceilings but the less elaborate coving and new carpets makes them feel a bit more modern and cosy.

 I adore my huge window and have set my bed up opposite this wall so that when I open the shutters in the morning the light streams in (usually) energising me for the day.
 Currently that tree in front of my window is looking green and lush so it’s a very relaxing view, you’d never know there was a main road out there.